balder-dev/balder/doc/source/basics/fixtures.rst

 Sometimes you want to use the values of some fixtures into testcases or other fixtures.
 For example if you prepare an object in a fixture you maybe want to use this object in another fixture or in your testcase too.
-This can be realized in balder by simply referencing fixtures throw method/function attributes.
+This can be realized in Balder by simply referencing fixtures throw method/function attributes.

 .. code-block:: py